 Spider Posted March 2, 2018 Report Share Posted March 2, 2018 Excellent. :) IRF 1 Quote Link to comment Share on other sites More sharing options...

 IRF Posted March 3, 2018 Author Report Share Posted March 3, 2018 (edited) Horizontal and Vertical Guardians can now wrap around both the vertical and horizontal edges of the screen - see the attached.
 Note that the horizontal guardians do not change Base Sprite as they wrap around (which they do in the original JSW game engine).
 Getting both the graphic bytes and attributes to fully behave was quite a challenge.
 But I got there in the end. :) P.S.
 In the test file (startup room = Back Door), don't be surprised if the two guardians eventually collide with each other!
-Horizontal and Vertical Wraparound Guardians.z80 Edited March 3, 2018 by IRF Spider, jetsetdanny and Metalmickey 3 Quote Link to comment Share on other sites More sharing options...
+Horizontal and Vertical Wraparound Guardians.z80 Edited March 3, 2018 by IRF Metalmickey, Spider and jetsetdanny 3 Quote Link to comment Share on other sites More sharing options...

 Spider Posted March 3, 2018 Report Share Posted March 3, 2018 That's brilliant. :) It does slightly remind me in a way of how some guardians in T.Ted can behave (this is a positive comment) too.
 It certainly is an interesting twist on things. :thumbsup: IRF and jetsetdanny 2 Quote Link to comment Share on other sites More sharing options...